cloudtnt-rcl/RCL.CloudTnT.Express.Guides/README.md

 - You need a basic understanding of Git and GitHub.com.

 - Open an [issue](https://github.com/cloudtnt-rcl/RCL.CloudTnT.Express.Guides/issues) describing what you want to do, such as changing an existing article or creating a new one.
-Wait for approval before you invest much time.
+Wait for approval before you invest time making major changes or submissions.

 - Fork the repo of the **main** branch and create a new branch for your changes.